rizviews/java-serenity-test/README.md

 * Run `mvn clean verify` (run all tests)
 * `mvn verify -Dcucumber.options="--tags @test=flights"` (to run specific test with matching tag)

+### Report

+* During local run, please go to the root folder where the code has been cloned then go to `target/site` and open `index.html` for detail report.

 ### Run using docker

 ` docker-compose up --build --force-recreate --abort-on-container-exit`